chiefbiiko/bwt/spec.md

 Inputs: none

-+ generate 32 cryptographically secure pseudo random bytes as a seed value
++ obtain a seed by generating 32 bytes from a CSPRNG

 + create the secret key by clearing bit 0, 1, 2, 255 and setting bit 254 of the
 seed